ethersphere/swarm-guide/contents/runninganode.rst

          --maxpeers 0 \
           2>> $DATADIR/geth.log &

-and launch the bzzd; connecting it to the geth node
+and launch the swarm; connecting it to the geth node

 .. code-block:: none

-  ./bzzd --bzzaccount $BZZKEY \
+  swarm --bzzaccount $BZZKEY \
          --datadir $DATADIR \
          --ethapi $DATADIR/geth.ipc \
          --verbosity 6 \
          --maxpeers 0 \
-         2>> $DATADIR/bzzd.log < <(echo -n "MYPASSWORD") &
+         2>> $DATADIR/swarm.log < <(echo -n "MYPASSWORD") &

 .. note:: In this example, running geth is optional, it is not strictly needed.
-To run without geth, simply remove the --ethapi flag from bzzd.
+To run without geth, simply remove the --ethapi flag from swarm.

 At this verbosity level you should see plenty(!) of output accumulating in the logfiles.
-You can keep an eye on the output by using the command ``tail -f $DATADIR/bzzd.log`` and ``tail -f $DATADIR/geth.log``.
+You can keep an eye on the output by using the command ``tail -f $DATADIR/swarm.log`` and ``tail -f $DATADIR/geth.log``.
 Note: if doing this from another terminal you will have to specify the path manually because $DATADIR will not be set.

-You can change the verbosity level without restarting geth and bzzd via the console:
+You can change the verbosity level without restarting geth and swarm via the console:

 .. code-block:: none

-  ./geth --exec "web3.debug.verbosity(3)" attach ipc:$DATADIR/geth.ipc
+  geth --exec "web3.debug.verbosity(3)" attach ipc:$DATADIR/geth.ipc
-  ./geth --exec "web3.debug.verbosity(3)" attach ipc:$DATADIR/bzzd.ipc
+  geth --exec "web3.debug.verbosity(3)" attach ipc:$DATADIR/bzzd.ipc

 .. note:: Following these instructions you are now running a single local swarm node, not connected to any other.